TRE (computing): Language bindings

 Apart from C, TRE is usable through bindings for Perl, Python and Haskell.
-It is the default regular expression engine in R. However if the project should be cross-platform, there would be necessary separate interface for each of the target platforms.
+It is the default regular expression engine in R. However, if the project should be cross-platform, each target platform would need a separate interface.

 Disadvantages

 Since other regular expression engines usually do not provide approximate matching ability, there is almost no concurrent implementation with which TRE could be compared.
-However there are a few things which programmers may wish to see implemented in future releases:
+However, there are a few things which programmers may wish to see implemented in future releases: